jedahan/za/readme.md

 ## design

+We slightly abuse `JSON.stringify` to do 'value equality' on locations.
+See issue #1 for details.

 The commandline [src/cli.js](./src/cli.js) accepts stdin for directions, uses stderr for debugging information, and stdout for piping the answer to other scripts.
 Make sure to use `--silent` if you are using `npm run`, for example `npm run --silent za -- '^v^v'| toilet -f mono12`

 <p align="center">